Can You Take Tums Before Bed? | Essential Nighttime Facts

 • Avoid large doses—stick with recommended amounts.

-• Avoid combining with other calcium supplements simultaneously.
+• Avoid combining with other calcium supplements unless your doctor says it is appropriate.

-• If you experience persistent bloating or gas after taking them at night, consider adjusting timing or dosage.
+• If you experience persistent bloating, belching, constipation, or gas after taking them at night, consider adjusting timing or dosage and ask a pharmacist or doctor for guidance.

 These small adjustments help ensure that using Tums supports restful nights without unwanted disturbances.